Zaid-Ajaj/Npgsql.FSharp/docs/app/usecases/checking-table-criteria.md

     |> Sql.parameters [ "@username", Sql.text username; "@email", Sql.text email ]
     |> Sql.executeRow (fun read -> read.int64 "matches" > 0L)
 ```
-The former query using `SELECT EXISTS` is probably faster than `SELECT COUNT(*)` depending on your table indeces but the idea is the same.
+The former query using `SELECT EXISTS` is probably faster than `SELECT COUNT(*)` depending on your table indices but the idea is the same.

 > Keep in mind that when using `Sql.executeRow` there should at least be one row!
 Otherwise the function will throw an exception.
 If your result set is expecting zero or more rows then using `Sql.execute (...) |> List.tryHead` is a better option for you.